Sometimes you think everything’s been taken care of.

 Agent Krietz asked Roger Butler if he had any questions or could offer any information about Leonard Rivers.

 “I don’t have any questions.
 I never met or saw Mr. Rivers.
 When we went to Jeremy’s house yesterday.
 I was told by the Walnut Creek police officers that Mr. Rivers had already been transported to the hospital by ambulance.
-Mr. Rivers’ car was being hooked up to a tow truck to be moved somewhere, hopefully to the county impounds lot.”
+Mr. Rivers’ car was being hooked up to a tow truck to be moved.
+I think the police said it was going to the county impounds lot.”

 The ATF agents stood up and so did Jeremy and Roger Butler.